• Skip to primary navigation

 1. Better than store-bought: You’ll be amazed at how much better this recipe tastes compared to the hummus you buy in the store.
 It’s fresher, brighter, and overall more flavorful.
 If you’ve never made hummus before, you HAVE to make this recipe!

-3. Easy and Quick: The entire process for making hummus from scratch takes less than 20 minutes, and most of that time is set aside for roasting the peppers in the oven.
+3. Easy and Quick: Making hummus from scratch takes less than 20 minutes, and most of that time is set aside for roasting the peppers in the oven.
 The ingredients are pulsed in the food processor in just a few minutes, and your fresh roasted red pepper hummus can be enjoyed immediately.

 Key Ingredients